SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 This target is interpreted to cover research about resilience, adapation and migitation of impacts for climate-related hazards and natural disasters.
 Research mentioning disaster/risk strategies, plans and programmes and climate-related hazards/natural disasters is also considered relevant, related to indicator 13.1.3.

 This query consists of 1 phrase.
 The elements of the phrase are: *resilience/mitigation/plans + disasters*.
-For the topic approach, some actions (e.g. migitation) are retained for the combination with `impacts or vulnerab`, since this target is interpreted to be about resilience and adaptation, not impacts in themselves.
+For the topic approach, some actions (e.g. mitigation) are retained for the combination with `impacts or vulnerab`, since this target is interpreted to be about resilience and adaptation, not impacts in themselves.

 Under actions, we considered including the Paris agreement as article 7 is relevant to this target.
 However, most results were not relevant (e.g. results about what would happen to rainfall under the Paris Agreement goal of 1.5...).